aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_setcolumnvalue.rst

        can get the scale factor by using the function ``GMP::Column::GetScale``.

-    -  Hint values and priorities are only supported by GUROBI.
+    -  Hint values and priorities are only supported by Gurobi.

 Example
 -------